arlinp/AuctionHouse/README.md

-# Mobile Agents Simulation
+# Auction House

-This java program is to simulate the spread of a fire across many interconnected nodes, and to test the "Mobile Agents" that monitor and attach themselves to each node.
+This java program is to ...

 ## Getting Started